rlivingsus/misc/AllBooks.md

 #### Kerr: ACT THREE: THE DRAGON MAGE: 1)The Red Wyvern, 2)The Black Raven, 3)The Fire Dragon
 #### Kerr: ACT FOUR: THE SILVER WYRM: 1)The Gold Falcon, 2)The Spirit Stone, 3)The Shadow Isle, 4)The Silver Mage

-#### King, Stephen: ~~Fairy Tale, The Institute, The Outsider, Under the Dome?, Later, Dark Tower series, Elevation, The Eyes of the Dragon, Billy Summers, Joyland, Night Shift: Graveyard shift and Lawnmower Man; The Talisman~~  UR; 11/22/63
+#### King, Stephen: ~~Fairy Tale, The Institute, The Outsider, Under the Dome?, Later, Dark Tower series, Elevation, The Eyes of the Dragon, Billy Summers, Joyland, Night Shift: Graveyard shift and Lawnmower Man; The Talisman; Different Seasons; The Green Mile~~  UR; 11/22/63
 #### !!!King, Stephen: BILL HODGES: ~~1) Mr. Mercedes; 2) Finders Keepers; 3) End of Watch~~

 #### Koontz, Dean: JANE HAWK: 0.5) The Bone Farm, ~~1) The Silent Corner, 2) The Whispering Room,~~ 3) The Crooked Staircase, 4) The Forbidden Door, 5) The Night Window
-#### Koontz: ODD THOMAS: 0.5) Odd Thomas: You are Destined to be Together Forever, ~~1) Odd Thomas, 2) Forever Odd~~, 3) Brother Odd, 4) Odd Hours, 4.1) Odd Interlude 1,2,3, 5) Odd Apocalypse, 6) Deeply Odd, 7) Saint Odd
+#### Koontz: ODD THOMAS: 0.5) Odd Thomas: You are Destined to be Together Forever, ~~1) Odd Thomas, 2) Forever Odd, 3) Brother Odd~~, 4) Odd Hours, 4.1) Odd Interlude 1,2,3, 5) Odd Apocalypse, 6) Deeply Odd, 7) Saint Odd
 #### Koontz: Innocence, The Big Dark Sky, Dark Rivers of the Heart

 #### Kwan, Kevin